 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Nursing Practice.
-About 0.9% of those with this major are international students.
+Students from other countries are interested in Nursing Practice, too.
+About 0.6% of those with this major are international students.

 How Much Do Nursing Practice Majors Make?